Do you feel like your kids are not listening? Are your kids zoning out when you talk?

 9. Read between the lines.

-When our kids misbehave, it usually boils down to one of two things:
+When our kids misbehave, it usually boils down to one of three things:

-A- Screentime (too much screen time usually causes misbehavior.
+First Thing- Screentime (too much screen time usually causes misbehavior.
 We have one of our “No technology weeks” (sometimes two weeks in a row… like right now in our house) and it changes their attitudes.
 I love it!
-By day three, they have stopped asking if they can play on their iPods or watch their favorite YouTube shows (which is normally one about Minecraft)
+By day three, they have stopped asking if they can play on their iPods or watch their favorite YouTube shows (which is normally one about Minecraft).

-B- Not enough one on one time.
+Third Thing- Not enough one on one time.
 When one of our kids needs attention, they show us in many ways.
 Acting up is just one of them.
-An hour game of two-person catch is usually the perfect solution.
+A 20-minute game of catch outside (or coloring together inside) is usually the perfect solution.

 10. Talk about it… again.